GAPS-Collab/Tasks/docs/MEC/notes/TKR/droop_fix.md

 #### Remaining Components

+- Ths section contains all the additional droop fix components that do not fall under the above categories.

 |      Component       |  QTY  |  QTY   |  QTY  | Description                                                  |
 |:--------------------:|:-----:|:------:|:-----:|:-------------------------------------------------------------|
 |                      | Exact | Spares | TOTAL |                                                              |